There’s always something special going on at Rockledge Gardens!

 No pre-registration is required for our garden talks; fees (if any) are indicated in the event listings.
 Fees for “Make-n-Take” workshops, Little Bugs sessions, and some special events are listed; please note that because we purchase materials for these workshops based on how many people are signed up, pre-registration and pre-payment are required.
 We can only give refunds (less service fees) if we are notified of cancellation at least 72 hours in advance of the class.

 Farm Market at The Farm at Rockledge Gardens.
 Come get fresh, just-picked produce at our Farm Market.
-Held in the yellow building at the Garden Center, Saturday from 10 am to 3 pm (summer hours) with an expanded “Farm and Friends” Market the second Saturday of each month featuring additional food vendors and crafters.
+Held in the yellow building at the Garden Center, Wednesday and Saturday from 10 am to 3 pm, with an expanded “Farm and Friends” Market the second Saturday of each month featuring additional food vendors and crafters.
 Interested in becoming a vendor at Farm & Friends?
 Please email photos and a description of your handmade/local items to firstname.lastname@example.org

 Yoga in the Garden with Barb Wallace.
 This flowing Vinyasa style class promotes and enhances balance, flexibility, strength, agility, relaxation, and clarity of mind.
 Suitable for students of all levels; modifications will be shown for beginners.
 Classes are held Mondays at 9:30 am, Tuesdays at 5:30 pm, and Thursdays at 9:30 am. $10 per class; please bring a mat or large towel.

 Little Bugs Club, our gardening club for kids ages 4 to 12.
 Pre-registration is required; see specific dates for details.
-Here’s the full fall 2018 season.
+Here’s the full spring 2019 season.

 Monday–Friday 8 am–6 pm